XDC-Community/docs/how-to/openzeppelin/how-to.md

 ### What you will learn

 In this tutorial, you will learn how to set up Hardhat and use it to build, test and deploy a smart contract build with openzeppelin on both the XDC Network mainnet and XDC Apothem testnet.

+The complete tutorial code can be found [here](https://github.com/ArpitaGanatra/docs/tree/main/how-to/openzeppelin/xdc-openzeppelin).

 ### What you will do